By Margie Hyslop and Asmaa Malik

 Seventy-two percent favored setting term limits.

-Charles Poindexter Sr., 62, a furniture salesman from Frederick, pointed to Sen. Strom Thurmond, R-S.C., a 93-year-old who has held office for nearly 40 years.
+Charles Poindexter Sr., 62, a furniture salesman from Frederick, pointed to Sen. Strom Thurmond, R-S.C., a 93-year-old who has held office for about 40 years.

 “There’s no way this man should still be holding a seat on Capitol Hill, and he’s a [committee] chairman,” Poindexter said.
 “There comes a time when your mind doesn’t function. … If you had term limits, he’d be out of there.”